hasanchy/delete-all-products/readme.txt

 == FAQ ==
 = Can I delete all WooCommerce products at once? =

 With Delete All Products for WooCommerce, you can easily bulk delete all products in just a few steps.
-After installing and activating the plugin, navigate to Products > Delete Products, where you’ll have the option to either move all products to the trash or permanently delete all products already in the trash.
+After installing and activating the plugin, navigate to Products > Delete Products, where you’ll have the option to either move all products to the trash or permanently delete them.

 = Can I restore all products after deleting them? =